Chapter 2: Getting started with Python: Miniforge, VS Code and conda environments

 # and as many as you want to

-print(f"Some more text") # they can be arbitrarily placed
+print("Some more text") # they can also be placed at the end of a line

-• use ''' your block comment text ''', to add a block comment (also called dockstring when, e.g., used within functions or classes)
+• use triple quotation marks such as """ your block comment text """ to add a block comment

 """ This is a block comment """

-""" You can insert line breaks into block comment, which
+""" You can insert line breaks into a block comment,

 """

-General usage suggestions for comments: Where appropriate, use as many comments as possible: comment you changes and add-ons to your code, explain your code (to yourself and to colleagues and potential other users of your code), describe the units of the variables that you use, note down to-do’s and infos, if something is not working yet, etc. Your future self will thank you for that.
+General usage suggestions for comments: Where appropriate, use as many comments as useful.
+Comment your changes and add-ons to your code, explain your code to yourself and to colleagues, describe the units of the variables that you use, and note down to-dos or things that are not working yet.
+Your future self will thank you for that.

-Besides comments, we can further structure our code by introducing code cell:
+Besides comments, we can further structure our code by introducing code cells.

-• use #%% at the beginning of a line, to introduce a new code cells
+• use # %% to introduce a new code cell,

 text_A = "Hello, my name is "